quicwg/base-drafts/draft-ietf-quic-http.md

 : A client-only setting was sent by a server, or a server-only setting by a client.

-HTTP_PUSH_REFUSED (0x02):
+Reserved (0x02):
-: The server has attempted to push content which the client will not accept on this connection.
+: This code is reserved and has no meaning.

 HTTP_INTERNAL_ERROR (0x03):
 : An internal error has occurred in the HTTP stack.

-HTTP_PUSH_ALREADY_IN_CACHE (0x04):
+Reserved (0x04):
-: The server has attempted to push content which the client has cached.
+: This code is reserved and has no meaning.

 HTTP_REQUEST_CANCELLED (0x05):
-: The request or its response is cancelled.
+: The request or its response (including pushed response) is cancelled.

 HTTP_INCOMPLETE_REQUEST (0x06):
 : The client's stream terminated without containing a fully-formed request.